TryUnfurl

 <meta property="og:type" content="website" />

-3. Clear LinkedIn's cache using the Post Inspector:
+2. Clear LinkedIn's cache with the Post Inspector:

 • Go to LinkedIn Post Inspector